Extending the SwiftUI DocumentGroup with more features

 Since we have the DocumentGroupInspector

-protocol and make DocumentGroup
+protocol and let DocumentGroup

 Since DocumentGroup

-is a scene and the app must return such a scene for the app to build, each modifier must return the DocumentGroup
+is a scene and the app must return such a scene for the app to build, each view modifier must return the DocumentGroup

 itself.